 One of the most beginner-friendly external recorders out there is the Zoom H4n.
 You can input audio from an external microphone or use the Zoom’s mics to record to an SD card.
 You then sync the audio to your footage in post-production.
 Zooms go anywhere: pockets, the ground, taped to a wall, or mounted to a stand using the built-in mounting port.

 It can be intimidating to make the leap over to audio recording.
-But it is a valuable part of the storytelling experience and hopefully these tips send you on the right path!Tags: Best Camera for YouTube, microphones, Microphones for Video, Recording, Sound, video, vlogging Last modified: May 23, 2020
+But it is a valuable part of the storytelling experience and hopefully these tips send you on the right path!Tags: Best Camera for YouTube, microphones, Microphones for Video, Recording, Sound, Video, vlogging Last modified: July 7, 2021